51 cool things to know about Super Bowl LI

 49. At 41, Atlanta Falcons kicker Matt Bryant will be the third-oldest player to appear in a Super Bowl (the oldest was 42 and also a kicker).

-50. Tom Brady also is long in the tooth at 39, but if he wins, he would still be a few months younger than than the oldest Super Bowl-winning QB who is...
+50. Tom Brady also is long in the tooth at 39, but if he wins, he would still be a few months younger than than the oldest Super Bowl-winning QB, who is...

-51. Peyton Manning, who nabbed that honor when the Denver Broncos won Super Bowl L last year.
+51. Peyton Manning, who nabbed that honor when the Denver Broncos won Super Bowl 50 last year.
 He was 39.

 That makes it sound like he died.
 He didn't, he just retired.